angular/protractor/exampleTypescript/README.md

 ## Protractor typings

 To use Protractor types, you'll need to import `protractor/globals`.
-After this is imported, you should have auto completition hints when typing.
+After this is imported, you should have autocompletion hints when typing.

 ```
 import {browser, element, by, By, $, $$, ExpectedConditions} from 'protractor/globals';